bkocis/openai-prompt-engineering-course/README.md

-### Code examples shown in the free course of Andrew Ng
+### A collection of the jupyter notebooks from the free course of Andrew Ng in DeepLearning.ai

+Courses:

 [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/courses/#short-courses)